throwrocks/throwrocks.github.io/fm-invoices/12-customer-adapter.markdown

         }
     }

+    // A method to bind the views with the customers data
     @Override
     public void onBindViewHolder(ViewHolder holder, int position) {

     }

+    // A method to get the number of records in our data set
     @Override
     public int getItemCount() {
         return 0;
     }

+    // A method to create a ViewHolder object
     @Override
     public ViewHolder onCreateViewHolder(ViewGroup parent, int viewType) {
         return null;